Bless God My Soul O Lord My God – Hymn Lyric

 when thou the word but said.

-But at the voice of thy rebuke
+But at the of thy rebuke

 they fled, and would not stay;